 If you don’t have a window, then you may need to get an extractor fan fitted to ensure that condensation or damp doesn’t build up after baths and showers.

 Also think about the electrics.
 You don’t want to lie in a bath with a blinding light above you, but make sure the option you choose is safe.
 You might also want to include a shaving socket, which can also be useful for an electric toothbrush (depending on how it's charged).

 Many bathroom suppliers will offer all this as part of the service, but there’s no harm in coming up with some early ideas of what you want.

 Bathroom floor options include natural stone tiles, slate, ceramic tiles, cork tiles, vinyl or laminate flooring, solid or engineered wood floorboards or painted floors.
 Choose the one that suits your needs – you don’t want a potentially slippery tile floor if you have small children, for example.
 Or you may want to treat yourself to heated flooring for a touch of luxury.

 For the walls, popular options include ceramic, natural stone, slate, glass and mosaic tiles.
 You can also buy water resistant paints that are suitable for bathrooms.

-If you’re doing the work in order to help sell the property, then try and remember it’s not you who you’re decorating for.
-Something simple that won’t put people off could be a good choice.
+If you’re doing the work in order to help sell the property, try and remember it’s not you who you’re decorating for.
+You might want to consider something simple that won’t put people off.